GalinShterev/exercise-repo/README.md

 # exercise-repo
 Practicing GitHub
-This will fix the conflict.
+This will fix the conflict..